 - You must present your car for inspection at least every sixty days, or more frequently if the court requires, so that the interlock can be inspected for tampering and the memory can be downloaded and reported to the court.
 A record is kept of the vehicle’s odometer reading at each such inspection.

 - The device will record evidence of tampering.
 A sticker on it warns that “tampering with it may subject you to criminal prosecution.”

-- The interlock will record each time the car is started, the results of each test, how long the vehicle was operated, and the GPS location of the car when the sample was provided
+- The ignition interlock will record each time the car is started, the results of each test, how long the vehicle was operated, and the GPS location of the car when the sample was provided

-- The driver is required to submit to a “retest” within ten minutes of starting the car.
-Thereafter, retests are automatically required at intervals no longer than sixty minutes, and the court can require retests every ten minutes if it so chooses.
-If a retest shows alcohol in excess of the set limit, the interlock will honk the vehicle’s honk its horn and flash the lights as a means of notifying the police that the driver is in violation of the interlock.
+- The driver is required to submit to a “rolling retest” within ten minutes of starting the car.
+Thereafter, rolling retests are automatically required at specified intervals.
+If a rolling retest shows alcohol in excess of the set limit, the interlock will honk the vehicle's horn and flash the lights as a means of notifying the police that the driver is in violation of the interlock.
 The only way to stop this racket is to turn the car off or submit a breath sample which is under the set limit.
-The “road rage” implications of this occurring in rush hour traffic were not addressed in the interlock legislation.

 - A “violation reset” condition occurs when a driver fails to perform a retest or is unable to pass the retest.
 The vehicle must then be returned to the interlock service center within five days, or the interlock will render the vehicle inoperable.